nadusumilli-unomaha/ISQA3420/Use Cases.md

 __Primary Actor__: Corporate Manager<br/>
 __Goal in Context__: The corporate manager is able to compare risk assessment results of package and file information stored in the risk database with policy documents defining acceptable risk levels.<br/>
 __Stakeholders__: <br/>
-  Corporate Manager: To objectively assess risk levels of open source software in use in project under development and enforce use policies impartially.<br/>
+  *Corporate Manager*: To objectively assess risk levels of open source software in use in project under development and enforce use policies impartially.<br/>
-  Corporate Developer: To utilize open source software to develop software project which reach goals without placing the company or its data at risk.<br/>
+  *Corporate Developer*: To utilize open source software to develop software project which reach goals without placing the company or its data at risk.<br/>
-  Project Owner: To protect company assets from exploitation from outside sources and maintain compliance with licensing rules.<br/>
+  *Project Owner*: To protect company assets from exploitation from outside sources and maintain compliance with licensing rules.<br/>
 __Preconditions__:<br/>
   Policy information must be clear and up-to-date.<br/>
   Accurately risk-assessed software and package information in risk database.<br/>